twonoise/rfclipper/README.md

 ![rfclipper](https://github.com/user-attachments/assets/16f28c23-0388-4a30-b2b1-5055b6dfc576)

 Plot it all, with six testpoints.
-Note how violet one, hard limiter output, occupes entire frequency band; some part of this wideband energy will pass the following BPF, thus create some distortions.
+Note how violet one, hard limiter output, occupies entire frequency band; some part of this wideband energy will pass the following BPF, thus create some distortions.
 Btw, light (near white) lines parts are overlay of several CRT rays.

 We will use 47.5 kHz heterodyne frequency for this picture.
 You may tune it for best result (least distortions or metal sound ghosts); it is not via code change, but via slider or knob offered with **plugin host**.